AllenYT/MMUDA/README.md

 # MMUDA
-MedIA 2024 submission: A mutual multi-task learning network with unsupervised domain adaptation for glaucoma screening
+MedIA 2024 submission: A mutual multi-task learning network with unsupervised domain adaptation for glaucoma screening.
+The code will be released after acceptance.